GalenTMartin/EE282/homework2.md

 ls -l
 ```
 ls -l should give permissions for chmodtest as rwxr-xr-x, meaning those in group and other can only read and execute, not write.

+### Question 3 Comments:
+Also very well done.
+One suggestion though, you can do chmod +x chmodtestdir also, as it implies that +x is added to all.
+Also when you cd on line 105, I suggest you do cd ../ because cd does nothing if there is no arguement proceeding it. you could also not cd back up and just do chmod +x ../chmodtestdir and avoid having to jump back and forth between directories.